12AT7

 Genalex 12AT7

 Modern Russian made Mullard and Genalex brand 12AT7s.
 There is nothing "Mullard" or "Genalex" about them, except the names.
 Mullard stopped making vacuum tubes in 1982.
 Genalex ceased production in 1988.
-These are both made by New Sensor Corporationa at a facility in Saratov, Russia.
+These are both made by New Sensor Corporation at a facility in Saratov, Russia.

 Electro-Harmonix 12AT7